loubnabnl/bloom-code-evaluation/README.md

 ```

 ### Code generation
-The following command generate code for each experiment/`temperature`, you can increase the batch size if you have enough memory.
+The following commands generate code for each experiment/`temperature`, you can increase the batch size if you have enough memory.
 This outputs two files `generations.json`and `references.json` placed in the corresponding `output_file`.
 You can also change `MODEL_CKPT` to a local repository to load it offline.

 ```
 export HF_DATASETS_OFFLINE=1